 - Other experimental systems and technologies under development by vendors

 The ACELab develops and packages open source benchmarks appropriate for the HPC environment.
 These include micro-benchmarks and application-level or "user experience" benchmarks.
-The lab also conducts research to produce new techniques and tools for using current and planned computing technologies effectively, and provides guidance for the design of future computing technologies.
-Our analysis will be reported on this site, and shared with the community.
+The lab also conducts research to produce new techniques and tools for using current and planned computing technologies, and provides guidance for the design of future computing technologies effectively.

 Results from the ACELab support current and future research projects, including the prediction of application performance and energy consumption based on micro-benchmarks and application profiling data.
 Such predictions could, for example, assist users in determining the impact of network and file system contention on application throughput, or provide a preview of which computational algorithms are likely to be most effective on future systems.